 What Is Demerol?

-Demerol can be habit-forming and may lead to abuse and addiction.
-Abuse occurs when a person takes Demerol but doesn’t have a prescription, takes more than directed or in a different way than the recommended route of administration.
-Demerol is commonly abused by snorting, injecting and swallowing.
+Demerol can be habit-forming and may lead to use and addiction.
+Use occurs when a person takes Demerol but doesn’t have a prescription, takes more than directed or in a different way than the recommended route of administration.
+Demerol is commonly used by snorting, injecting and swallowing.

 As a powerful opioid, Demerol is likely to produce intoxicating and euphoric effects.
-Due to the powerful effects of Demerol, there will likely be many signs and symptoms of Demerol abuse and addiction.
+Due to the powerful effects of Demerol, there will likely be many signs and symptoms of Demerol use and addiction.

-Signs And Symptoms Of Demerol Abuse And Addiction
+Signs And Symptoms Of Demerol Drug Use And Addiction

 Taking Demerol in ways other than directed will likely result in an increase of intoxicating effects.
 Symptoms of intoxication may include confusion, euphoria, extreme calm and sedation.
 A person is likely to appear relaxed, dazed and abnormally sleepy.